mikeizbicki/cmc-csci181-deeplearning/project/README.md

 We call this vector an "embedding" of the class.

 By visualizing the embeddings, we can understand which classes our model thinks are "similar".
-Tensorboard has some built-in tools for this visualization
+Tensorboard has some built-in tools for this visualization using algorithms like PCA and t-SNE.

 ### Tasks for you to complete